frankc60/microservices/README.md

      "hardware" - pauses a few seconds before replying

      Try adding a pin to a message, and frankbot will respond to the event.

+#### To setup
+You need to setup a Slackbot, using the Hubot app.
+You need to setup Heroku (or you can get this running on your local node server with minor changes) You need to setup Wit.ai